 - Has this been done before?

-If there’s nothing similar on the market with the mobile app our client is thinking of building, then applying the POC method to our working process is a must.
+If there’s nothing similar on the market with the mobile app our client is thinking of building, then applying the POC method to our app development process is a must.
 It’s in our client’s interest, as well as ours as their development partner, that we only develop the features which have a practical potential.

 But if there are comparable apps on the market, why put in the time and effort to test out features that have already proven their value?
 In this case, it’s wiser to get your facts from what’s already out there.